-Dennis Algiere Senate Minority Leader Dennis L. Algiere represents District 38, which covers Westerly and part of Charlestown.
-He is a Westerly native who graduated from Westerly High School and now works as a senior vice-president for The Washington Trust Company in downtown Westerly.
-Dennis began his political career in 1990, when he was elected to the Westerly Town Council.
-He was elected Senator on November 3, 1992 and appointed Senate Deputy Minority Leader in 1995.
+Dennis Algiere is a Westerly native who graduated from Westerly High School and now works as a senior vice-president for The Washington Trust Company in downtown Westerly.
+He began his political career in 1990, when he was elected to the Westerly Town Council.
+He was elected Senator in 1992 and appointed Senate Deputy Minority Leader in 1995.
 In 1997, the Republican caucus elected him Minority Leader.
 In that capacity, he is an ex-officio member of all Senate committees.
-Dennis is heavily involved in his community.
-He has served on a number of boards and committees, including: The Westerly Hospital; Lions Club of Westerly; the Westerly-Pawcatuck Joint Development Task Force; the Westerly Old Town Hall Museum; President’s Advisory Council on the Arts of the John F. Kennedy Center; the Consumer Advisory Council of the Federal Reserve Board of Governors; the President’s Council, Providence College; St. Pius X School; the Westerly Education Endowment Fund; and the Chorus of Westerly.
-Dennis has served as chairman of the Westerly Library and Wilcox Park capital campaign, the St. Pius X capital campaign, and the Westerly Police Department building committee.
+Dennis serves on a number of boards and committees, including the Chorus of Westerly and The Westerly Old Town Hall Museum.
+He is chairman of the Westerly Library and Wilcox Park capital campaign and building committee.
+He also served as chairman of the Westerly Police Department building committee, and served on the board of Westerly Hospital, on the President's Advisory Council on the Arts at the John F. Kennedy Center and on the Consumer Advisory Council of the Federal Reserve Board of Governors.
+Dennis earned a Bachelor of Arts degree from Providence College in 1982, a M.S. degree from Northeastern University and J.D. from Southern New England School of Law.

 Westerly Town Council

-Chris is married with four children and is a professional engineer who was awarded 2008 RI engineer of the year.
-He has applied his experience to support the town public works and utilities improvements for water, sewer and roadways.
-Chris serves on several committees with tasks that has included rebuilding the town highway garage, installing a state of the art MIOX water treatment system, permitting a new drinking water well, re-writing the town comprehensive plan, supporting Stand Up for Animals building project, supporting the police reserve training, and supporting vision 20/20 high school renovation to name a few.
-In the previous term, Chris worked to receive an $875 grant to rebuild the water tank and $1.25 MM settlement from national grid to replace a well.
-Chris is working on the alternative energy committee to build a wind turbine to reduce the town’s long term energy costs.
+Chris Duhamel has served on the Westerly Town Council since 2002 and as a professional engineer, he applies his experience to support the town public works and utilities improvements for water, sewer and roadways.
+Chris has served on several key committees included the rebuilding of the town highway garage, installation of a state of the art MIOX water treatment system, permitting for a new drinking water well, re-writing the town comprehensive plan, supporting Stand Up for Animals building project, supporting the police reserve training, and supporting vision 20/20 high school renovation to name a few.
+Chris also worked to receive an $875 grant to rebuild the water tank and $1.25 MM settlement from national grid to replace a well.
+Chris will continue to bring his engineering and infrastructure improvement expertise to the Westerly Town Council.

 Westerly School Committee